Why Having Equipment Helps

 Below is a list of effective, space-conscious items to consider:

 Pilates/Yoga Mat: Cushions joints, gives grip.
-Look for mat that will provide comfort with good traction.
+Look for a mat that will provide comfort with good traction.

-Resistance Bands / Loops: Add graduated resistance for your arms legs and core.
-A set of light, medium, heavy; flat bands and loop bands provide resistance and allow you to target speicific areas.
+Resistance Bands / Loops: Add gradual resistance for your arms, legs, and core.
+A set of flat bands and loop bands provide resistance and allow you to target specific areas.

 Pilates ring: Provides resistance between hands/legs.
 Ideally one with padded handles.

 Light Dumbbells and Weights: For advanced, hybrid exercises involving resistance training.
-Start light (1-3kg) depending on your strength.
+Start light (1-3kg) depending on your strength level.

 You don’t need all of them at once, start simple and build up as you level up!